-If your vehicle does not meet ministry standards for the purpose of a road test, or if there is a non-vehicle related reason for which the examiner determines that the road test cannot be completed, the examiner declares the road test out-of-order.
-If your road test is declared out-of-order, you lose 50% of your road test fee.
-The other 50% of the fee remains as a credit on your driving record, and may be applied when booking a new road test.
-In order to book the new road test, you will have to pay the 50% of the fee deducted due to the out-of-order.
+If your vehicle does not meet ministry standards for the purpose of a road test, or if there is a non-vehicle-related reason for which the examiner determines that the road test cannot be completed, the examiner declares the road test out-of-order.
+If your road test is declared out-of-order, you lose 50 per cent of your road test fee.
+The other 50 per cent of the fee remains as a credit on your driving record, and may be applied when booking a new road test.
+In order to book the new road test, you will have to pay the 50 per cent of the fee deducted due to the out-of-order.

 If you have any concerns that your road test may be declared out-of-order, contact the DriveTest Centre before your scheduled test to discuss it.